librenms/librenms/doc/Extensions/Authentication.md

 ## Radius Authentication

 Please note that a mysql user is created for each user the logs in successfully.
-User level 1 is assigned to those accounts so you will then need to assign the relevant permissions unless you set `$config['radius']['userlevel']` to be something other than 1.
+User level 1 is assigned by default to those accounts unless radius sends a reply attribute with the correct userlevel.

+You can change the default userlevel by setting `$config['radius']['userlevel']` to something other than 1.

+The attribute `Filter-ID` is a standard Radius-Reply-Attribute (string) that can be assigned a value which translates into a userlevel in LibreNMS.

+The strings to send in `Filter-ID` reply attribute is *one* of the following:

+- `librenms_role_normal` - Sets the value `1`, which is the normal user level.
+- `librenms_role_admin` - Sets the value `5`, which is the administrator level.
+- `librenms_role_global-read` - Sets the value `10`, which is the global read level.

+LibreNMS will ignore any other strings sent in `Filter-ID` and revert to default userlevel that is set in `config.php`.

 ```php
 $config['radius']['hostname']      = 'localhost';